l460289052/Orbitool/readme.md

 #### Input&Output

-It could be exported as *.OribitWork file, when you import it, all the widgets related will be set.
+It could be exported as *.OrbitWork file, when you import it, all the widgets related will be set.

 ### Option